jestjs/jest/docs/Configuration.md

 supported.
 Source map URLs are not supported because Jest may not be able to locate them.
 To return source maps from a transformer, the `process` function can return an object like the following.
-The `map` property may either be the source map object, or the source map object as a JSON string.
+The `map` property may either be the source map object, or the source map object as a string.

 ```js
 return {